PowerSheetco/rss-reader-upwork/privacy-policy.md

 For spreadsheet to function we require the following permissions:

-* See, edit, create, and delete all your Google Sheets spreadsheets.
+* See, edit, create, and delete all your Google Sheets spreadsheets

   Necessary to access the spreadsheet from the Google Apps Script.
-We access only the RSS Reader Upwork spreadsheet.
+We access only the RSS Reader Upwork spreadsheet

-* View and manage your forms in Google Drive.
+* View and manage your forms in Google Drive

   We are using the settings form to make it easier to change settings.
-We access only the Settings form bound to the RSS Reader spreadsheet.
+We access only the Settings form bound to the RSS Reader spreadsheet

-* Connect to an external service.
-This is necessary to fetch the feed files.
+* Connect to an external service

+  This is necessary to fetch the feed files

-* Send email as you.
-This is necessary to send you email notifications.
+* Send email as you

+  This is necessary to send you email notifications

-* Allow this application to run when you are not present.
-This in necessary to regularly check the feeds.
+* Allow this application to run when you are not present

+  This in necessary to regularly check the feeds